runbytech/ultron-ele/data/categories.md

 ---
+# Deprecated @2019/03/03
-# TODO: move this config to each category index.md
+# move this config to each category index.md

 # tutorials categories definition
 # @2019/02/19